syncfusion-content/wpf-docs/wpf/SfImageEditor/Crop.md

 {% endtabs %}

-Below method with get the ratio as the paramter to select the cropping area.
+Below method with get the ratio as the parameter to select the cropping area.

 % tabs %}